detectedstealth/detectedstealth.github.io/_posts/2020-04-14-swift-stacks.md

 title: Swift Stacks
 author: Bruce Wade
 date: 2020-04-14 9:54:00-0700
-categories: [Swift, Algorithms & Data Structures]
+categories: [Algorithms & Data Structures, Swift]
 tags: [swift]
 ---
 In our day to day lives we see stacks everywhere.